New Postgres Install

 systemd

-or PostgreSQL config to point the server to that location - Configure authentication for local and remote access
+or PostgreSQL config to point the server to those locations - Configure authentication for local and remote access

 - (Optional) Use tablespaces in subdirectories if you want future flexibility